bobpeers/Alteryx_SDK_FileCopyMove/README.md

 ## Installation
 Download the yxi files and double click to install in Alteyrx.
-The tool will be installed in a new Category called **File System**
+The tool will be installed in a new Category called __File System__

 ![alt text](https://github.com/bobpeers/Alteryx_SDK_FileCopyMove/blob/master/images/AlteryxCategory.png "Alteryx File system Category")

 ## Usage
 Copies or moves files from source to destination.
-If the destination is a path the filenames will be unchanged, otherwise it will use the provised filename.
+If the destination is a path the filenames will be unchanged, otherwise it will use the provided filename.

+__Exisitng files with the same name will be overwritten.__

 You can optionally create the detination path so it's possible to create dynamic destination directories using dates and times for example.